bepu/bepuphysics2/Documentation/ContinuousCollisionDetection.md

 For most use cases, sticking with the default is a high performance and high quality option.

 # What are ghost collisions?
-A bad thing that speculative contacts can do!
 In the solver, a contact constraint (speculative or not) acts like a plane.
 As far as the solver is concerned, the contact surface has unlimited horizontal extent.
 This is a perfectly fine approximation when the contacts are created at a reasonable location, but it can fail when objects are moving very quickly past each other.

+TODO PICTURE

 The ball smacks into the plane created by the speculative contact, sending both the box and ball flying in unexpected directions.
+That's a ghost collision.

 You can mitigate ghost collisions by either using a higher `Simulation.Timestep` rate or by shrinking the maximum speculative margin on the involved bodies.
 To shrink the margin, instead of passing in just the shape index as your `CollidableDescription`, provide the `BodyDescription` or `StaticDescription` a full `CollidableDescription` like so:
 ```cs